joesan/plant-simulator/README.md

 #### To run as a Docker container

 ```
-1. Makue sure you have Docker installed on your host system
+1. Make sure you have Docker installed on your host system

 2. Issue one of the following commands to build the docker image:
    sbt docker:publishLocal